4.4 Lodging Expenses

 The following excerpts from Section 3.3 of the Statewide Travel Policy apply to USG employees:

-State and local government officials and employees traveling within the state on official business are exempt from paying the county or municipal excise tax on lodging (“hotel/motel” or “occupancy” tax) [OCGA 48-13-51 (H) (3)], regardless of the payment method being used.
+State and local government officials and employees traveling within the state on official business are exempt from paying the county or municipal excise tax on lodging (“hotel/motel” or “occupancy” tax) OCGA 48-13-51 (b)(7)(h)(3), regardless of the payment method being used.
 (This exemption does not apply to travelers staying at an out-of-state hotel/motel.)
 Travelers must be able to provide proper identification to document their employment as a state or local government employee.

-Additionally, as an employee traveling on official State business, the lodging is eligible for exemption from State of Georgia Sales Tax when the payment method being used is either direct bill to the agency, or a State of Georgia issued credit card.
+Additionally, as an employee traveling on official State business, the lodging is eligible for exemption from State of Georgia Sales Tax when the payment method being used is direct bill to the agency.
 Travelers should make every effort to avoid payment of sales tax when payment method is other than a personal payment method.

 Travelers are required to submit a copy of the Hotel Occupancy Tax Exemption Form.
 See Section 4.9 for link to form.